 How far is Portland from San Francisco?

-The distance from Portland to San Francisco is 634 miles.
-Making the Portland to San Francisco drive time is almost 10 hours on the I-5 without any stops, which, let’s be honest, driving with kids in the car means pee stops are frequent.
+The distance from Portland to San Francisco direct is 634 miles.
+The Portland to San Francisco drive time is almost 10 hours on the I-5 without any stops, which, let’s be honest, driving with kids in the car means pee stops are frequent and boredom will set in fast.

 So, on your trip from Portland to San Fran, it may be better for the whole family to take your time and stop at some noteworthy points of pure American beauty.
 And what is better than a fun coastal road trip with the fam?